 Each team may weigh-in five (5) fish per day with a minimum of 13 inches in length (or per DFG permit or lake rules).
 Fish will be measured on a Golden Rule (flat board) with the mouth closed.
 A penalty of .20 per dead fish will be deducted from the total weight.
 Any team bringing more than five (5) fish to the scales will be disqualified.
 Tournament standings will be determined by the total weight for the competition days of the tournament.
 Only largemouth, spotted, red eye or smallmouth bass will be scored when permitted.
 Any team weighing in a fish shorter than the legal tournament length will be assessed a one (1) lb. penalty plus the loss of the short fish.
 Each team is required to leave from and return to a specified checkpoint.
-Any team returning to the checkpoint late will be penalized at the rate of one-half (1/2) pound per minute up to 15 minutes.
-After 15 minutes no weight will be allowed.
+Any team returning to the checkpoint late will be disqualified from the event.
+PLEASE DO NOT BE LATE TO THE CHECKPONT.
 Once you hand your fish to the weigh master, the bass will be weighed and the contestant(s) are done for the day.
 You must mark your big fish before you get to the scales (preferably with culling balls).
 You are responsible for letting the weigh master know if you are interested in weighing in a big bass for the event.
 Contestant(s) cannot handle the fish again once they have been handed to the weigh master.

 It is the responsibility of each team to keep no more than a maximum of a legal limit for the particular lake you are fishing in a live well.
 If more than the legal limit is present in the live well during the event you will be subject to disqualification.
 You cannot cull a dead fish.
 You cannot cull in the host marina unless fishing is permitted in the host marina.
 You cannot cull a fish after checking in at the end of the event.
 Culling after you have checked in with the check-in boat will result in a disqualification.